-Shooting in RAW on iPhone gives you more editing control, here's how
+For full control of your iPhone photos, make sure to shoot in RAW

 "It provides many of the benefits of our multi-frame image processing and computational photography, like Deep Fusion and Smart HDR, and combines them with the depth and flexibility of a raw format.
 In order to achieve this, we constructed a new pipeline that takes components of the processing we do in our CPU, GPU, ISP and neural engine, and combines them into a new deep image file, computed at the time of capture, without any shutter delay.
 And we do this for all four cameras, dynamically adapting for various scenes while maintaining our intuitive camera experience."

-During the event, Apple said that ProRAW editing will occur right in the Photos app on your iPhone.
-ProRAW will also be available in other third-party apps thanks to the API, which also lets third-party camera apps capture in ProRAW format directly.
+During the iPhone 12 event in 2020, Apple said that ProRAW editing will occur right in the Photos app on your iPhone.
+ProRAW is also available in other third-party apps thanks to a native API, which allows third-party camera apps to capture in ProRAW format directly, as long as the developer has implemented it.

-We do not yet know how big ProRAW files will be, but if we look at the fact that it's a hybrid, it may be somewhere between a regular HEIF/JPG and RAW file in size.
+Apple ProRAW images are around 25MB in size on average.
+There are fine differences between a ProRAW image and a standard JPG/HEIF, which we compared last year.
+It may be hard to tell the difference, but understand that ProRAW images tend to look not as "good" as a processed image because you're going to be editing it after the fact.

 How do you shoot in Apple ProRAW format?